September 17, 2019

 QUOTE OF THE WEEK

-Confidentiality has been a major part of our commitment to earn your trust since this company was formed in 1985.
+Confidentiality has been a major part of our commitment to earning your trust since this company was formed in 1985.
 Please be assured that we collect only the personal information you supply to us, and it is viewed solely by the associates who need to be aware of it to provide you with the proper services.
 Our company policies and procedures protect confidential material.
 We do not sell, share or disclose any information unless we are legally required to do so.
 We maintain physical and electronic safeguards to protect personal information.

 Please contact your advisor if there are any changes in your financial situation or investment objectives, or if you wish to make any changes to the management of your account.
 G.L.
 Smith & Associates cannot transfer or assign management contracts to any other party without the client’s written consent.

 We are members of and our accounts are covered by the Securities Investor Protection Corporation.
 SIPC protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
 You may obtain additional information by contacting SIPC at (202)371-8300 or visit their website at www.sipc.org.